 When calculating ROI on a rental property, you shouldn’t assume that the cost of the investment is the purchase price.
 Let us assume that you purchase a single-family home for $200,000 and spend $3,000 on repairs.
 The amount you spent on repairs should also be considered in your total costs.
 So, the total cost of the investment wouldn’t be $200,000, but instead, $203,000.

 Another factor that affects the ROI is the financing term.
 If you purchased the property with cash, the calculations are straightforward.
 Now, let’s say you took out a loan to buy the property.
 You’ll need to take that into consideration, too.
 You need to deduct the down payment, monthly mortgage payments, as well as closing fees from the annual return.

 Keep reading for a closer look at the formulas for determining the ROI.

-How to Calculate the ROI on Your Rental Property
+How to Calculate ROI on Your Rental Property?

-As we mentioned, there are several ways to calculate the ROI on your South Florida property investment.
+As we mentioned, there are several ways to calculate return on investment for a rental property in Florida.